super-rust-boy/super-rust-boy/README.md

 Game Boy emulator written in Rust.

 ### Debug Mode
-The emulator can be built in debug mode by enabling the `debug` feature at compile time: `cargo run --features "debug" -- [cart_name]`
+The emulator can be built in debug mode by enabling the `debug` feature at compile time: `cargo build --features "debug"`

-## TODO:
-* Fix save files.
-* Re-ordering of modules.
+Run with `-g` for classic green palette. `-m` to mute. `-s "SAVE_FILE_NAME"` to specify a save file.
+By default a save file will be created (if needed) with the name of the cart in the same directory, with `.sav` extension.

 ### TODO video:
 * Better error checking.